Table of Contents

 In addition to the side effects listed above, you can find more information on other possible side effects in the Health and Medical Issues section our website.

-The majority of studies have shown that taking HIV drugs during pregnancy does not increase the risk of birth defects.
+The majority of studies have shown that taking most HIV drugs during pregnancy does not increase the risk of birth defects.
 However, there are certain HIV drugs that should not be used by pregnant women because of potential problems for the mother or the baby.

 HIV drugs help many people live longer, healthier lives.
-Side effects are an important factor in determining who stays on their HIV drugs.
+Side effects are an important factor in determining who takes their HIV drugs as prescribed.
 While the term 'side effects' may make them sound like they are not a big problem, if they are getting in the way of your taking your HIV drugs, they may get in the way of your good health.
 If you are having trouble sticking to your HIV drug regimen because of problems with side effects, speak to your health care provider before skipping, reducing, or stopping your drugs.
 There is usually something that can be done about it, such as changing the dose of that drug, switching to another drug, or finding ways to treat or manage the side effect directly.